 I speak from research and personal experiences.
-At a young age, I was aware that I was different from other students.
+At a young age, I was aware that I was different from others.
 I have come to question my identity as I experiences incidents that degraded my identity.
 It was only in college, when I learn the names of the unfairness, unjustness, and oppressed system merely base on race, religion, age, disability and gender.
 I learn that I was passionate about the multicultural and gender issues.
 Once, I understood my background and how the systems in society kind of worked, it had really move me forward.
-But even then, there are a couple obstacles that held me back that may take me a lifetime to overcome.
-I realized that I have internalized oppression from my culture and society.
+But even then, there are obstacles that held me back that may take me a lifetime to overcome.
+I realized that I have internalized these oppression from my culture and the American society.
 I struggle with self-doubt, lack of confidence, and self-love.
-My self worth was measure by my sexuality, materialism and positivity in the mainstream culture and reserved, obedient and submissive in the Hmong culture.
-I was reshaped and molded to grow up to fit the “normal” shape which I did for a while.
+My self worth was measure by my sexuality, materialism and positivity in the mainstream culture, and reserved, obedient and submissive in the Hmong culture.
+I was shaped and molded to grow up to fit the “normal” shape which I did for a while.
 I followed fashion trend and behaved preppy at school.
 I kept long hair and dressed properly for my parents.
 I thought my self-worth was to get a high degree and to be respected and appreciated by everyone because it feel like that was the only way to be enough.
 I tried to be independent, outgoing, and active on campus, and always challenging myself.
 Because beauty comes from within right?

 *The Hmong people that I talk about are referring only a small portion of the 4-5 million Hmong people.
 I am refer to the Hmong that lived in mainly Laos and that were impacted by the Vietnam war.